Big Brother (Indonesian TV series)

 Big Brother was an Indonesian version of the Big Brother reality television show based on the Dutch television series of the same name originally created in 1997 by John de Mol's company Endemol.
-The show is based on a group of strangers, known as Housemates, living together twenty-four hours a day in the "Big Brother" house, isolated from the outside world but under constant surveillance with no privacy for roughly five months.
+The show is based on a group of strangers, known as housemates, living together twenty-four hours a day in the "Big Brother" house, isolated from the outside world but under constant surveillance with no privacy for roughly five months.

 The show, sponsored by Telkomsel (under their prepaid service simPATI), premiered on Sunday, 10 April 2011 on Trans TV, airing six times a week.
 The Daily Show, which shows the activity of housemates, aired from Monday until Friday at 7 pm, and The Deportation Night, which shows who would be evicted, aired on Saturday at 7.30 pm.
 The host for the daily shows and the deportation night were Indra Herlambang and Sarah Sechan.
 There are 15 housemates, with Alan winning the first and only season.

-During the show, one of the competitors, Luthfie, was disqualified for falsifying his background and identity; he was on the run from charges of embezzlement from Medan police, for which he was convicted of and imprisoned for six months in September 2011.
+During the show, one of the competitors, Luthfie, was disqualified for falsifying his background and identity.
+He was on the run on charges of embezzlement from Medan police, for which he was convicted and imprisoned for six months in September 2011.

 Format

 Housemates are quarantined in the Big Brother House for more than 100 days with no contact to and from the outside world.
 Each week participants will compete in various challenges, which they must perform to make Big Brother satisfied.
 Each week, there will be a Captain (Head of Household) who is chosen by another housemates.

-For their daily needs in Big Brother House, there are two terms of coin, blue coin and red coin.
-Blue coins are usually be given for free, but sometimes those be given if Housemates success on the weekly task.
-Blue coins are used to buy the basic necessities.
-Red coins usually are given if Housemates win a game or competition.
-The winner usually receives one until five red coins.
-Red coins are used to buy the personal necessities.
-Red coins can only be used by the red coins holder.
+voice

-Housemates are instructed to nominate two fellow housemates for eviction each week.
-This compulsory vote is conducted in the "Big Brother Room" and housemates are not allowed to discuss the nomination process or influence the nominations of others.
-For three housemates received the most nominations, the general public will decide who they want to evict (using SMS polls); the housemate with the most votes is evicted.
-If one or more participants violate the Big Brother rules, they will also be up for the weekly eviction.
+The voice actor for the first season of Big Brother Indonesia is Ronnie Alventa.
+It was revealed from his Instagram account that Ronnie Alventa posted himself outside the diary room and there is another photo of him posting in the secret studio room at Big Brother's house to provide the distinctive voice of Big Brother.